Prisons and Camps, July 1974 (32.12)

 Ozerny

-Alexander Bolonkin, sentenced in Moscow to four years of camps and two years of exile (CCE 30), has arrived here.
+Alexander Bolonkin, sentenced in Moscow to four years in the camps plus two years of exile (CCE 30.4), has arrived here.
 Bolonkin was beaten up on the journey and in consequence developed a severe pain in his side.
 However, they refused to give him an X-ray as he requested.

 Bolonkin wrote a complaint about his escorts to the Procuracy.
 If the reply is to be believed, the case of his beating has been passed to the Sokolniki district court in Moscow.